 The crediting period for projects under this protocol is ten years.
 At the end of a project's first crediting period, project developers may apply for eligibility under a second crediting period.
-However, the Reserve will cease to issue CRTs for GHG reductions associated with eligible food and/or soiled paper waste streams if at any point in the future, the diversion of those waste streams becomes legally required, as defined by the terms of the Legal Requirement Test (see
+However, the Reserve will cease to issue CRTs for GHG reductions associated with eligible food and/or soiled paper waste streams if at any point in the future, the diversion of those waste streams becomes legally required, as defined by the terms of the Legal Requirement Test (see Section 3.4.2).
+Thus, the Reserve will issue CRTs for GHG reductions quantified and verified according to this protocol for a maximum of two ten year crediting periods after the project start date, or until the project activity is required by law (based on the date that a legal mandate takes effect), whichever comes first.
+Section 3.4.1 describes requirements for qualifying for a second crediting period.

-9 Projects are considered submitted when the project developer has fully completed and filed the appropriate Project Submittal Form, available on the Reserve's website.
+8 Projects are considered submitted when the project developer has fully completed and filed the appropriate Project Submittal Form, available on the Reserve's website.